 Abilene Christian University is one of the largest and most respected Christian universities associated with the Churches of Christ and the Stone-Campbell/Restoration movement.
 The Graduate School of Theology and its MACM degree programme is fully recognised and accredited internationally.

 2. What’s the role of African Christian College?

 ACC serves as host and assists ACU in making sure the programme runs smoothly.
 Residency classes will be held on ACC’s campus in eSwatini.
-Applicants can pay registration fees through ACC.
+Applicants can pay fees through ACC.